 Of course, modern "dry-in, dry-out" drycleaning equipment minimizes the amount of perc that escapes into the environment.
 But no system is perfect, and even the best modern equipment still allows some perc to escape through evaporation and spillage—even when everything is working the way it's supposed to.

-That's why we at Eco-Green have chosen to avoid the dangers of perc drycleaning entirely, and to place ourselves on the forefront of the movement to use less dangerous chemicals to provide high-quality drycleaning services, by investing in equipment that uses hydrocarbon instead of perc to clean your fabrics.
+That's why we have chosen to avoid the dangers of perc drycleaning entirely.
+To place ourselves at the forefront of the movement to use less dangerous chemicals, we have invested in equipment that use hydrocarbons to clean your fabrics.

 Other Ways We Care for the Earth